Economics Terms A-Z

 Common examples of adverse selection include the market for insurance and the labour market

 In the insurance market, providers know less about their customers’ risk levels than the customers themselves, and riskier customers have a greater interest in purchasing insurance.
 Risky customers then dominate the insurance market, increasing the cost to providers because there are more claims from such customers.

 When such candidates apply for jobs they dilute the pool of potential employees and, in the absence of a mechanism for employers to screen candidates for their suitability, this reduces the value of employees to the employers, who in turn offer lower wages and benefits.
 Suitable candidates are then less attracted to the jobs.
 Again, adverse selection leads to a less efficient market than one in which employers had full information about job candidates.

 Adverse selection is potentially very harmful as it can mean that some people obtain jobs where they will do serious damage to others.
 A particularly dark example of this is child molesters being attracted to jobs which grant them access to children, such as schools and clubs providing activities for children.

 George Akerlof is one of three economists to have won the Nobel Prize in Economics in 2001 for analyses of markets with asymmetric information.
-In “The Market for Lemons: Quality Uncertainty and the Market Mechanism” (Quarterly Journal of Economics, 1970) he analyses adverse selection in the used car market where sellers of used cars have superior information about the cars’ true quality than buyers.
+In “The Market for Lemons: Quality Uncertainty and the Market Mechanism” (Quarterly Journal of Economics, 1970) he analyzes adverse selection in the used car market where sellers of used cars have superior information about the cars’ true quality than buyers.